TonyDTiger/My-Projects/6DOF_Quadcopter_Controller/README.md

 Excellent, the LQI controller is keeping up quite well!

-## Adding in Rotor Speed Dynamics
-To be continued...

 ## Adding in Sensors and State Estimation
 To be continued...

 ## Adding in Dead Time
+To be continued...

+## Adding in Gust Disturbance
 To be continued...

 ## Closed Loop Stability Analysis